jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

             data = app.getTableEntries("g1")
             app.addTableRow("g1", data)
 ```

+* `.setTableEditFunction(title, func)`
+    Set a function to call, when one of the menu options is clicked.
+    Useful to use `.getTableLastChange(title)` to find out what changed.

 * `.addTableRows(title, data)`
     Adds the new rows of data to the end of the existing Table.